kunlin596/CarND-Traffic-Sign-Classifier-Project/writeup.md

 | Speed limit (20km/h) | Speed limit (20km/h) |

 The predictions on these 5 images are all correct.

+These traffic signs are coming from the same data set (but different sub-dataset), so the appearance of the pattern are relatively the same as the traning data, so I will be expecting a pretty high accuracy rate.

+But as we can see, For the 1st sign, there are trees as background, which could add a lot of noises to the classification.
+As it's correct, I'm assuiming that there will be a low-pass filter feature map learned for filting the background noises.

+For the rest of the 4 signs, all of them has some strong features to learn, that is, the arrows, huge white pixels in the middle (low frequency pattern), and numbers.

 #### 3. Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
 Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
 (OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)